yeehengwang/RadCloudSplat/README.md

 ## Citation

-If you find our work useful in your research, please consider citing SILMM:
+If you find our work useful in your research, please consider citing RadCloudSplat:

 ```tex
 @article{wang2025radsplatter,